GCGCNStart

 A strong public and academic healthcare system, most relevant for Canadian residents and selected specialty comparisons.
+Use this only as context for an American care decision.
+The provider, insurance path, records, follow-up, and total cost matter more than the country label.

 • Cancer care